The Mjam Assistant —a customized selection view of your favorite restaurants in food delivery app

 Ideation and validation 0.1 — Chatbot

 The solution was tested on a group of Mjam new and recurring users in a usability test in Vienna.
+If the concept would get positive feedback, the plan was first to create an onboarding version for new users as MVP as a next step.

 We immediately responded and presented an iteration of the concept to the second group of users the next day.
 A friendly but lengthy chatbot concept was replaced with a so-called vending machine concept: all of the preferences were accessible on one screen without any additional steps needed.